ideasawakened/ideasawakened.github.io/_posts/2024-01-16-embarcadero-network-issues.md

 **Ian Barker** posted a [reply](https://en.delphipraxis.net/topic/10835-fyi-several-embarcadero-services-are-currently-unavailable/?do=findComment&comment=86729) on the Delphi PRAXiS forums that the event is definitely hardware related and involves more than one server.  "it was a cascade of events and *multiple* affected servers and hardware."

+## Update 6
+`January 23, 2024`

+The [DocWiki](https://docwiki.embarcadero.com/) is back online as of 16:40 UTC.
+GetIt still seems to be having troubles.

 ---
 ## Current status
 `January 22, 2024 23:50 UTC`